DamienCassou/auth-source-pass/README.md

 host (e.g., web and mail), you can add a colon and the port number (or service name) at the end of the filename: e.g., `host:443.gpg` or `host:imap.gpg`.

+Be aware that the .gpg extension is added automatically by the `pass` utility.
+You should not include that in the name when you create the entry.
+For example to create a multi-line entry with `pass`:

+    pass insert -m user1@host

 ## Pass in Emacs